Filing Requirements of Maps and Digital Mapping Data

 Certificate of Convenience and Necessity (CCN)

-Facilities Only: These are certificated service areas that are represented by lines; however, they are granted for a "point of use" service area that covers only the customer connections at the time the CCN is granted.
-Facility Only service lines can, but may not always, correspond to the location of the utility's distribution lines in the ground, and normally follow along roads.
+Facilities Only: These are certificated service areas that are represented by lines; however, they are granted for a "point of use" that covers only the customer connections at the time the CCN is granted.
+Facility only service lines can, but may not correspond to distribution lines or facilities in the ground, and normally follow along roads.

-CCN Water and Sewer Data Files
+Water and Sewer Digital Mapping Data

 Download CCN Data Files: PUC CCN Water Data (.zip) | PUC CCN Sewer Data (.zip)